 Legislation (Medicines Act 1968 and Blood Safety and Quality Regulations 2005/50 (as amended)) requires that the organisation possesses appropriate licences in order to perform its core functions.
 NIBTS holds the relevant licences and undergoes inspection by the Medicines and Healthcare products Regulatory Agency (MHRA) on a two yearly basis to ensure compliance with the relevant standards.
-The last inspection, in June 2019, has been closed post agreement of an action plan to address those issues raised.
-The next inspection is scheduled for 2021.
+The next inspection was due in 2021.
+However, due to the Covid pandemic this was delayed and is now expected to take place in 2022.

 NIBTS is also audited by the United Kingdom Accreditation Service (UKAS) against ISO15189 standards for Medical Laboratories - Requirements for Quality and Competence.
-NIBTS obtained ISO:15189:2012 accreditation in 2018 and has retained this accreditation following a UKAS inspection in January 2021.
+NIBTS continue to maintain accreditation against ISO 15189.